SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: Abstract

 \section{Abstract}

-Many-core architectures are essential for high-performance computing, but their performance is undermined by widespread fail-slow failures.
+Spatial DNN accelerators are essential for high-performance inference, but their performance is undermined by widespread fail-slow failures.
 Detecting such failures on-chip is challenging, as prior methods from distributed systems are unsuitable due to strict memory limits and their inability to track failures across the hardware topology.

-This paper introduces \project, a lightweight, hardware-aware framework for practical on-chip fail-slow detection. \project combines compiler-based instrumentation for low-overhead monitoring, on-the-fly trace compression to operate within kilobytes of memory, and a novel topology-aware ranking algorithm to pinpoint a failure's root cause.
-We evaluate \project on a wide range of representative many-core workloads, and the results demonstrate that \project reduces the storage overhead of detection traces by an average of 115.9$\times$, while achieving an average fail-slow detection accuracy of 86.77\% and a false positive rate (FPR) of 12.11\%.
-More importantly, \project scales effectively across different many-core architectures, making it practical for large-scale deployments.
+We present \project, a lightweight, hardware-aware framework for practical on-chip fail-slow detection in DNN accelerators. \project combines workload-aware instrumentation for operator-level monitoring with minimal overhead, on-the-fly trace compression to operate within kilobytes of memory, and a novel topology-aware ranking algorithm to pinpoint a failure's root cause.
+We evaluate \project on a wide range of representative DNN workloads.
+The results demonstrate that \project reduces the storage overhead by an average of 115.9$\times$, while achieving an average fail-slow detection accuracy from 69.68\% to 86.69\%.